uga-libraries/ASpace_Batch_Export-Cleanup-Upload/README.md

 until the credentials are correct, or the user exits out of the login window.
 #### get_eads()
 ##### Parameters
-1. input_ids - a list of user inputs as gathered from the Resource Identifiers input box
+1. input_ids - (list) a list of user inputs as gathered from the Resource Identifiers input box
-2. defaults - a dictionary containing the data from defaults.json file, all data the user has specified as default
+2. defaults - (dict) a dictionary containing the data from defaults.json file, all data the user has specified as default
-3. cleanup_options - a list of options a user wants to run against an EAD.xml file after export to clean the file
+3. cleanup_options - (list) a list of options a user wants to run against an EAD.xml file after export to clean the file
-4. repositories - a dictionary of repositories as listed in the ArchivesSpace instance
+4. repositories - (dict) a dictionary of repositories as listed in the ArchivesSpace instance
-5. client - a client object from ASnake.client to allow to connect to the ASpace API
+5. client - (ASnake.client object) a client object from ASnake.client to allow to connect to the ASpace API
-6. values_simple - a list of values as entered with the `run_gui()` function
+6. values_simple - (list) a list of values as entered with the `run_gui()` function

 This function iterates through the user input in the Resource Identifier text box on the left side of the screen and